dentarg/auth0-blog/_posts/2017-04-05-ngconf2017-summary-day1.markdown

 ## Using Components with Intent

+Initially, Angular's ability to componetize can lead to developers wanting to "componetize all the things"!
+However, there are costs to doing this:

 * Component tax: every component costs resources to render, execute, and compile.
 * Payload tax: creating lots of components increases the overall JavaScript payload.
 * Execution tax: bootstrapping, lazy loading, and compilation cost resources.
 * Container element tax: we usually default to custom elements, but we can cut down on extra containers by using attributes instead.
-* Decision and Presentation pattern: smart parent components with dumb child components; however, this can sometimes result in a tree coupling tax with deep nesting for no good purpose other than chaining and passthrough.
+* Tree coupling tax: the Decision and Presentation pattern utilizes smart parent components with dumb child components, but this can result in deep nesting for no good purpose other than chaining and passthrough.

-* Ultimately, everything has a tax and the trick is to take a balanced approach so that decisions are made with intent.
+Ultimately, everything has a tax and the trick is to take a balanced approach so that decisions are made with intent.
 We can combine Decision/Presentation with services, observables, or Redux to solve problems and decouple when necessary.

 > _"As developers, we're always battling to put queen size sheets on a king size bed."_ —Justin Schwartzenberger